gabrielecanepa/gabrielecanepa/README.md

 <img src="./graph.svg" style="width: 100%" />

-I'm a software engineer from [Genova](https://goo.gl/maps/8zXJRARPsCyVtW149), an historical city on the sea of northern Italy ☀️🌊󠁧󠁢󠁥󠁮󠁧
+I'm a freelance software engineer from [Genova](https://goo.gl/maps/8zXJRARPsCyVtW149), a historical city on the sea of northern Italy 🇮🇹

-I've been developing websites since I was a kid and, after studying management engineering in my hometown, I moved to Lisbon and turned my passion for programming into my new profession.
+I've been developing websites since I was a kid and, after studying management engineering in my hometown, I moved to Lisbon and turned my passion for programming into my profession.
+Today I'm an independent tech expert dedicated to delivering tailored solutions to organizations of any scale.

-I'm currently based in Italy, working for [Algolia](https://algolia.com) and on solo projects.
+[Drop me a line](hello@gabrielecanepa.com) or [visit my website](https://gabrielecanepa.com) to learn more about my work and the services I provide.